Stephen Fitterman is repeatedly consulted by clients for his thoughtful, strategic analyses grounded by a broad skills set in dispute resolution.

 A significant portion of Mr. Fitterman’s practice is focused on providing solicitor’s advice in respect of litigation avoidance.
 He frequently plays an ongoing advisory role with clients, providing guidance on matters of corporate governance, conflict-avoidance and/or strategic positioning in advance of anticipated disputes.
 Clients appreciate his approach to situational assessment and problem-solving and his ability to add value to day-to-day management decisions quite apart from guiding them through complex litigation.

 Mr. Fitterman has a long history of involvement in the Canadian cultural world, having sat as an ex-officio member of the Board of the Canadian Opera Company and a board member of the Art Gallery of York University during his tenure in Toronto.
-He recently stepped down as the President of the Board of Directors of the world-acclaimed Vancouver Recital Society, and regularly provides advice and assistance to emerging artists and gallerists.
+He is a director of the Pacific Ballet British Columbia Society (Ballet BC) and recently stepped down as the President of the Board of Directors of the world-acclaimed Vancouver Recital Society, and regularly provides advice and assistance to emerging artists and gallerists.